WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 To help understand your interests and identify potential projects, there are four questions we ask you to answer in your cover letter:

-#### 1. Would you prefer to do data engineering, data analysis, or software engineering?
+#### 1. Would you prefer to do data engineering, data analytics, full-stack web developer or software engineering?

 Data engineering is focused on streamlining and cleaning data systematically.
-Data analysis is focused on cleaning data and analysing it using statistical or machine learning algorithms.
+Data analytics is focused on using cleaned data to visualise and use simple statistical methods (like a z-score).
+Full-stack web develepor is about building dynamic websites.
 Software engineering is focused on systematising analysis or tools that help us make decisions.

 Sometimes our projects can involve all these aspects if you are interested enough!